esspindola/main-clean/README.md

 ## 📖 Overview

-**FrontPOSw** is a web solution for inventory and sales management, designed for businesses that need efficient control over products, stock, sales, and users.
+**ZatoBox** is a web solution for inventory and sales management, designed for businesses that need efficient control over products, stock, sales, and users.
 It features secure authentication, an admin panel, OCR document processing, and a modern, responsive interface.

 ---